MeaghanCampbell/readme-generator/README.md

   This app was created by Meaghan Campbell.

   ## Questions
-  if you have questions about this project, visit [Meaghan's Github](github.com/meaghancampbell) or email emeaghancampbell@gmail.com.
+  if you have questions about this project, visit github.com/meaghancampbell or email emeaghancampbell@gmail.com.